Legal Brief Writing Services for Litigators

 Cite-Checking & Bluebook

-Cite-checking of finished briefs for Bluebook or ALWD format, signal accuracy, parenthetical accuracy, pin-cite verification, and Westlaw or Lexis update tail.
+Cite-checking of finished briefs for Bluebook or ALWD format, signal accuracy, parenthetical accuracy, pin-cite verification, and confirmation that each authority is still good law.
 Stand-alone cite-checking engagements available without rewriting the underlying argument.

 What a Legal Brief Actually Is